 Machine Reliability = Sum of Parts’ Reliability

-PLEASE NOTE THE CLARIFICATION: The word ‘sum’ as used in the heading is NOT addition.
+PLEASE NOTE THIS CLARIFICATION: The word ‘sum’ used in the slide heading does NOT mean addition.
 In this case ‘sum’ means the holistic effect of all the parts and components cause the machine reliability.
 Machine Reliability is in fact the product of its parts’ reliability.

-Machines are made of parts with varying reliability that produce a unique ROCOF (Rate of Occurrence of Failure).
+A machine is made of parts with varying reliability that produce a unique Rate of Occurrence of Failure (ROCOF) for the complete machine.
 Production processes are made up of machines, each with their own ROCOF.
 The reliability of the entire arrangement, whether a machine or a process, can be calculated using the mathematics of probability and statistics.

-The slide shows how the failure of parts affects the availability of a machine.
-When many parts fail the machine’s rate of failing increases and there is less time for it to be operating.
+The slide shows how the failure of individual parts affects the availability of a machine.
+When many parts are failing the machine’s rate of failing increases and there is less time for it to be operating.
 The ROCOF of a machine is moved about by the failure rate of its parts.
-In a large group of many such machines (e.g. diesel engines, jet engines, etc) the times for failure of parts will vary and if combined into the ‘average’ curve for such machines a consistent ‘failure curve’ for these machines would arise.
+In a large group of many such machines (e.g. diesel engines of the same model, jet engines of the same model, etc) the times for failure of parts will vary and if combined into the ‘average’ curve for such machines a typical ‘failure curve’ for these machines would arise.

-The shape of the curve can be changed by 1) Preventive Maintenance, 2) applied stress level and 3) quality control of parts, assembly and maintenance.
+The shape of the failure curve can be changed by 1) renewing parts on Preventive Maintenance, 2) the applied stress level suffered by a part’s microstructure, and 3) quality control of each part’s manufacture, assembly, operation and maintenance.